Program Goals and Objectives

 Our rotation locations expose residents to the highest quality medical care the region has to offer, providing the opportunity to learn first-hand surgical best-practices and patient care.
 View rotations for each year.

 Global surgery electives occur during the PGY4 year.
-Our sites include medical centers in Australia and South Africa.
+We currently have an active site in Sydney, Australia and we’re exploring the addition of a site in West Africa.
 Other electives can be conducted at Ohio State facilities in accordance with resident specialty interests.

 Training Sites

-Nationwide Children’s Hospital (NCH), James Cancer Hospital (JCH), Ross Heart Hospital (RHH), University Hospital East (UHE), and The Ohio State University Wexner Medical Center (OSUWMC) are all located in Columbus, Ohio.
+Nationwide Children’s Hospital (NCH), James Cancer Hospital (JCH), Ohio State Outpatient Surgery (OCNA), Ross Heart Hospital (RHH), East Hospital and The Ohio State University Wexner Medical Center (OSUWMC) are all located in Columbus, Ohio.
 The James, Ross and Wexner Medical Center are all part of one complex on OSU’s main campus.

 Operative Experience